-"I really appreciate that we could look inside the organization and looked what it looks like when you are planning activities which should relieve toys for small children of dangerous substances," Darja Chumakova, specialist in eco-friendly consumerism, says.
-"It was very helpful for us from Centre for Environmental Solutions that we could see how major Czech non-governmental organization involved different focus groups in its initiative and what results were successfully reached.
-Thanks also go to our colleagues Vendula and Kamil who helped us with planning of activities for Belarus," Chumakova adds.
+"I really appreciate that we could look inside the organization and see what it looks like when you are planning activities which should relieve toys for small children of dangerous substances," says Darja Chumakova, a specialist in eco-friendly consumerism.
+"It was very helpful for us from Centre for Environmental Solutions to see how a major Czech non-governmental organization involved different focus groups into its initiative and what results were successfully reached.
+Thanks also go to our colleagues Vendula and Kamil who helped us with the planning of activities for Belarus," Chumakova adds.

-"I mainly appreciated not only the tour of the Prague central, but of regional bureaus in particular.
-Vendula and Jan thoroughly organized the seminars and during the sightseeing answered all our questions," Olga Astapovich, spokesman of the partnership organization, confides.
-"We are considering creation of similar local bureaus in our organization and the way they work and are included in Arnika is a good inspiration.
-Workshop on how to properly take samples was also interesting and the tour of the mine was also unforgettable, since in Belarus we would not be let in," Astapovich sums up the strongest experiences.
+"I mainly appreciated not only the tour of the Prague center but of regional bureaus in particular.
+Vendula and Jan thoroughly organized the seminars and answered all our questions," confided Olga Astapovich, a spokesman of the partnership organization.
+"We are considering creating similar local bureaus in our organization, and the way they work and are included in Arnika is a good inspiration.
+Workshops on how to properly take samples was also interesting, and the tour of the mine was unforgettable since in Belarus we would not be let in," Astapovich sums up the strongest experiences.

-"For me, the tour of places in Pilsen Region was the most intensive.
+"For me, the tour of places in Pilsen Region were the most intensive.
 We visited former store of pesticides in Klatovy-Luby which was finally cleaned after extensive efforts.
-That is a very inspiring example for us," Vladimir Stepurko who coordinates the common project of Arnika and Centre of Environmental Solutions in Belarus, claims.
-"Meeting and interviews with local people, but also relaxing tour of western Bohemian castles, was very interesting.
-I also want to appreciate our common strategic planning, because we introduce some news and ideas in our country at this moment; and methods which we learned in the Czech Republic can help us," Stepurko did not forget to mention.
+That is a very inspiring example for us," claimed Vladimir Stepurko who coordinates the common project of Arnika and Centre of Environmental Solutions in Belarus.
+"Meetings and interviews with local people, and relaxing tour of western Bohemian castles, were all very interesting.
+I also want to appreciate our common strategic planning because we want to introduce some new ideas into our country at the moment.
+Methods that we learned in the Czech Republic can help us," added Stepurko.

-Meeting with people of Ostrava organization The Air that inspired the Belarusians to create the application about current pollution conditions was also interesting for them.
+Meeting with people from Ostrava organization, The Air, inspired the Belarusians to create an app for current pollution conditions.
 It would be the second application for smart phones that the Centre would create.
-Some time ago, they started an equivalent of Green Map which is known in the Czech Republic.
+Some time ago, they started a Belarusian equivalent of Green Map in the Czech Republic.

-"Information which our guests in Arnika received inspired one of the participants to write an article about importance of events about the environment protection for the public.
-Even peaceful happenings as we organize could be problem in Belarus," Kamil Repeš, chief of Děčín bureau who spent one day with foreign colleagues, confides.
-"As they said the informal education was inspiring and they will try to aim at new focus groups.
-The knowledge can be interesting for example for mothers with small children," Repeš ends.
+"Information which our guests in Arnika received inspired one of the participants to write an article about importance of these events of environment protection for the public.
+Even peaceful happenings that we organize could be a problem in Belarus," states Kamil Repeš, the chief of Děčín bureau.
+"As they said the informal education was inspiring, and they will try to aim at new focus groups.
+The knowledge can be interesting, for example, to mothers with small children," Repeš ends.